geonetwork/doc/source/administrator-guide/managing-users-and-groups/index.rst

 timeout is set to 35 min (see :ref:`session-timeout-configuration` for details).

-When there is no activity in the browser and the session is about to expire, a warning is displayed next to the user details 3 minutes before before the timeout takes place:
+When there is no activity in the browser and the session is about to expire, a warning is displayed next to the user details 3 minutes before the timeout takes place:

 .. figure:: img/session-will-expire-soon.png